 There are three Junior Suites and one Master Suite on the island, with two of the Junior Suites bookable with points at a time.
-As one of Hyatt's top Category 8 properties, award nights cost 40,000 points.
+As one of Hyatt's top Category 8 properties, standard award nights cost 40,000 points.

 So if you manage to find suitable award availability, you could buy enough points for a night here for $740.
 While still a costly stay, it's a heck of a lot cheaper than the cash alternative.
-Just keep in mind that the minimum stay length is three days.
+Just keep in mind that the minimum stay length is three nights.

-Unfortunately, Hyatt allows loyalty members to purchase a maximum of 55,000 miles per year.
+Unfortunately, Hyatt allows loyalty members to purchase a maximum of 55,000 points per year.
 Fortunately, Hyatt also allows members to combine Hyatt points for a redemption.
 To initiate a points transfer, you'll need to fill out this form with both party's information and send it to the email or mailing address on the form.

 Maximize Your Purchase